 The cruise lasted about an hour.
 The captain made a special point to situate the boat for a great view of one of WDW’s largely unseen wonders: the Electrical Water Pageant.
 This venerable nightly show of floats on the lagoon is seen only by those on the ferry or outside one of the Magic Kingdom resorts.

-Speaking of desserts…this was the feature attraction: unlimited bite-size portions of some WDW classics:
+Speaking of desserts…this was the feature attraction: unlimited bite-size portions of some WDW classics as well as some tasty sweets themed around the resorts that surround the Seven Seas Lagoon:

 - “The Grand” Key Lime Tart